merenlab/anvio.org/help/main/programs/anvi-get-pn-ps-ratio/index.md

                      &#45;o output_dir
 </div>

-A pN/pS value is calculated for each (gene, sample) combo.
+A pN/pS value is calculated for each gene x sample combo.
 This will result in a directory called `output_dir` that contains several tables that describe each of your genes.
 See <span class="artifact-n">[pn-ps-data](/help/main/artifacts/pn-ps-data)</span> for more information.

 ### Other parameters